cumauu73/my-secure-password-generator-m2c.3.7/README.md

 ## Mock-Up

+this is live link for the page : https://cumauu73.github.io/password-generator-module2-challenge/

 The following image shows the web application's appearance and functionality:

 The Password Generator application displays a red button to "Generate Password"